OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 integers, sorts it using `sample_qsort()`,  times and verifies the sorting, and prints the result.

-We can compile and test our `qsort.cpp` program on an array of $100,\!000,\!000$ random numbers as follows.
+As a starting point, let's compile and test our `qsort.cpp` program on an array of $100,\!000,\!000$ random numbers.
 The timing below is measured on a laptop with an 8-core CPU (Intel Core i7-10875H) and [simultaneous multithreading](https://en.wikipedia.org/wiki/Simultaneous_multithreading) (aka hyper-threading).